padames/RepData_PeerAssessment1/PA1_template.md

 So there are 2304 `NA` entries in the `step` column.

-They can be filled in with the average number of steps per interval computed in the previous step.
+They can be filled in a number of ways:

+    * with the average number of steps per interval computed in the previous non-empty step.
+    * with the average steps for the same time interval across all days.
+    * with the average steps for the same weekday or weekend day.
+    * with the average of the two non-empty neighbour intervals.

+Lets try the first strategy:

 ## Are there differences in activity patterns between weekdays and weekends?